ARMmbed/mbed-os/features/cellular/README.md

         mux         MUX implementation based on 3GPP TS 27.010 specification targets     Vendor specific cellular module adaptations

-## Known Limitations
+## Known limitations

-**Please note that as a first release framework is subject to change and may break code that uses it.**
+**Please note that as a first release framework, this content is subject to change and may break code that uses it.**

 Only UDP is supported when using AT commands to control sockets in an IP stack built into the cellular modem.
-If TCP is required use PPP/LWIP stack.
+If TCP is required, use the PPP/LWIP stack.

-## Supported Modules
+## Supported modules

-Currently supported cellular modules can be found in the framework/targets/ folder, where also support for new cellular modules are added.
+You can find currently supported cellular modules in the `framework/targets/` folder, where we also add support for new cellular modules.

-## Cellular Configuration
+## Cellular configuration

-Cellular defaults can be changed in mbed_app.json configuration file:
+You can change cellular defaults in the `mbed_app.json` configuration file:

     "config": {
         "cellular_plmn": {